bazjo/RS41_Decoding/README.md

 And after this there is a varying number of blocks, which share a common structure.
 A block consist of 2 bytes head, its data, and two bits tail.
 The first byte of the head is the block id which is unique for each type of block.
 The second byte is the length of the block, without head and tail.
 The tail finally is the CRC-16 over the data part of the block.

 Now, please go to the right file/folder for your type of sonde and continue reading there.
+You should also keep in ming that the data is bytewise little-endian encoded.